Many herbs have edible flowers than can be used as a colorful garnish for salads and for both sweet and savory dishes.

 • Oregano: white flowers; the flavor of oregano varies depending on the climate and soil.

-• Rosemary: flowers are sea foam blue with strong pungent flavor.
+• Rosemary: flowers are seafoam blue with a strong pungent flavor.

 • Sage: light purple hooded flowers make pretty garnish; warm spicy flavor.